History and Heritage on Hadrian’s Wall

 By James Taylor

-This will be my first long distance trail and I couldn’t think of a better ‘first’ than our most popular route Hadrian’s Wall.
-I’ve heard so many fantastic comments about the trail and the hosts along the way I had to experience it for myself!
+This would be my first long distance trail and I couldn’t think of a better ‘first’ than our most popular route Hadrian’s Wall.
+I’d heard so many fantastic comments about the trail and the hosts along the way I had to experience it for myself!

 Day 1: Bowness on Solway to Carlisle